 Cartographic visualization and map design principles through GIS and illustration programs, the selection of appropriate map projections, data classification, color, visual variables, charts, graphs, and diagrams.
-Prereq: GSP101, GSP 101L.
-Recommended: GSP270 and GSP216.
+Prerequisite: GSP 101.
+Recommended: GSP 270 and GSP 216.

 To enroll in this course, you must have been admitted into the Online Geospatial Certificate Program and have completed GSP 101.

 Amy Rock is a professor in the Department of Geography, Environment, & Spatial Analysis at Humboldt State University.
 She holds a Ph.D. in geography from Kent State University; an M.A. in geography from Ohio University; and a B.G.S. in architectural history from Ohio University.
 Her research and training has been in community development, rural development, GIS, cartography, participatory GIS and citizen mapping.
 She has taught GSP 270: GIS; GSP 316: Cartography; GSP 416: Advanced Cartography; and GSP 426: Cartography Practicum.